BenLubar/weblegends/README.md

 1. Using your web browser, visit the page listed in the DFHack console.
 (Example: `http://localhost:5080/`)

 ### [DF-AI](https://github.com/BenLubar/df-ai) Support
-weblegends also has support for [df-ai](https://github.com/BenLubar/df-ai), allowing you to monitor the current state of the AI & its blueprints.
+weblegends also has support for [df-ai](https://github.com/BenLubar/df-ai), allowing you to monitor the current state of the AI, the current needs and demands of the fortress, drill down into the individual lives of each of your inhabitants, see health reports, committed  crimes, jobs, and so much more...